Otolaryngology–Head and Neck Surgery

 In 2009, Dr. Charlie Liberman, along with his colleague Dr. Sharon Kujawa, discovered that even brief exposure to loud noise can result in permanent loss of auditory nerve fibers.
 They named this condition “hidden hearing loss” because it does not affect an audiogram or appear in routine histological preparations of the cochlea.
 However, the loss of communication between the inner ear and cochlear nerve may be a root cause for difficulties understanding speech in noisy environments and may be a key link in the chain of events that causes tinnitus.

 Dr. Liberman and his colleagues are working on therapeutic approaches to regrow these sensory neurons in mouse models in hopes of restoring hearing function and alleviating tinnitus.

-Dr. Konstantina Stankovic is pioneering the development of a new technology to non-invasively image the tiny sensory cells of the human inner ear.
 Because the inner ear is encased in the hardest bone in the body, no current imaging techniques can “see” the cells and neurons of the ear.
-Her research aims to develop an endoscope to be used in the exam room to assess neuronal survival in the inner ear, a key to diagnosing the cause of tinnitus.
+Our research aims to develop an endoscope to be used in the exam room to assess neuronal survival in the inner ear, a key to diagnosing the cause of tinnitus.